UmbrellaHoldings/ULTC/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/licentia/umbrella-ltccoin) are created regularly to indicate new official, stable release versions of Umbrella-ltc.
+[Tags](https://github.com/licentia/umbrella-ltccoin) are created regularly to indicate new official, stable release versions of Umbrella-LTC.

 Testing
 -------